voley55/Auto-Scaling-Project/README.md

 ##About
 `scale` is a bash script that spawns and de-spawns docker containers depending on the current average cpu utilization of each of all the docker containers.
-###Features:
+####Features:
   - Spawns new docker conatiners when average cpu utilisation goes above `high_threshold`
   - De-spawn docker containers when average cpu utilisation goes below `low_threshold`.
 But at all times, the initial setup (shown below) remains intact.
-  - In order to have high availabiltiy, it also supports failover feature for haproxy.
+  - In order to have high availabiltiy, it also supports failover feature for HAproxy.

 ##Intial set-up
 ![alt tag](https://github.com/voley55/Auto-Scaling-Project/blob/master/AutoScale.png)